What Is the Number One Drug Used by Teens? (2026)

 Marijuana

-Although less dangerous than many of the other drugs discussed here, cannabis use in teens can lead to poor problem-solving skills, decrease in focus, lack of motivation, problems in relationships and lowered academic performance.
+Although some people view cannabis as less dangerous than other drugs, cannabis use in teens can be linked with poor problem-solving skills, decreased focus, lack of motivation, problems in relationships and lowered academic performance.

 Prescription Medication

-Like alcohol, prescription pills are much easier to access than the other illicit drugs discussed here.
-They can often be found throughout the home or easily purchased off the street.
-Parents should ensure medication is kept in a safe space where teens or kids cannot easily access them.
+Like alcohol, prescription pills may be easier for some teens to access than many other drugs.
+They can sometimes be found in medicine cabinets, backpacks, or friends’ homes.
+Parents should ensure medication is kept in a safe space where teens or children cannot easily access it.

 Stimulants